 Thank you for your interest in pursuing a PhD position at Leiden Observatory.
-Applications are accepted only through our online application site which will open soon for the next round.
+Applications are accepted only through our online application site which is now open for the next round.
 Follow this link for more information.
-The deadline for applications and all letters of recommendation is December 1, 2017.
+The deadline for applications and all letters of recommendation is December 1, 2019.

 Leiden Observatory ("Sterrewacht Leiden"), founded in 1633, is the oldest university astronomy department in the world with a distinguished history.
 The work of famous astronomers such as De Sitter, Hertzsprung, Oort, Blaauw, and Van de Hulst made Leiden an internationally renowned center of astronomical research.